Twenkid/ComputerVision_Pyimagesearch_OpenCV_Dlib_OCR-Tesseract-DL/README.md

 ## Speed up build:

 Compile from/to RAM disks (in Windows).
 OSFMount, imdisk, etc. Don't forget to format the new drives.

-(Beware with imdisk and unmounting: one drive may delete the other ones as well: I've had such an issue at least. )
+(!!!
+Beware with imdisk and unmounting!
+Unmounting one drive may delete the others as well (at least I've had such an issue).
+Imdisk allows to resize the disk, add more space when needed. )

 OCV 4.5.2 built is 1.x GB (I don't know for rich builds with Gstreamer etc.).
 Allocate 1.5 - 2.0 GB for the built output.